aliig/arkserversuite/README.md

 ### Configuration

 - Modify `config/config.yml` to your liking
-- If you'd rather, you can also create a file at `config/custum.yml` if you wish to override default configurations without altering the original `config.yml`.
-Just include the configurations you specifically want to override.
+- You can also create a file at `config/custom.yml` if you wish to override default configurations without altering the original `config.yml`.
+It will read `config.yml` by default and override anything specified in `custom.yml`.

 ## Usage